 Established under Government Code Sections 24000 et seq. and Government Code 26900 et seq.
-The Auditor is an Elected Official with a 4-year term with qualifications pertaining to Government Code Section 26945.
+The Auditor-Controller is an Elected Official with a 4-year term.
 Subsequent to Government Code Section 26880 et seq. and Board of Supervisors Resolutions dated April 15, 1957 and June 17, 1957, the Auditor Controller's primary duty and responsibility is as chief accounting and disbursing officer of the County.

 Provide Riverside County with expert fiscal advice, oversite and performance of statutory duties with excellence, integrity, and innovation while embracing outstanding internal and external customer service to continuously improve county government.